 Table 19: Proposed Cross-script Devanagari-Bengali Variants

-In addition to above cases, Devanagari and Gurmukhi scripts have a possible set of cross-script confusables which look similar but not similar enough to be recommended as cross-script variants.
+In addition to above cases, the Devanagari and Gurmukhi scripts have a possible set of cross-script confusables, which look similar but not similar enough to be recommended as cross-script variants.
 The "Table 21: Devanagari Cross-script confusables" in "Appendix B: Cross-script Confusables" lists them.

 Whole Label Evaluation Rules (WLE)